Introduction¶

 multiple values from a generator function at different times.
 Or, we could choose which branch

-statement gets executed inside a live, running generator based on the value
+of an if-else statement gets executed inside a live, running generator based on the value

 it receives.
 Such tremendous freedom is not granted to a mere simple function.
 In some ways,